Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR for Unbounded Random Variables

-The following proposition establishes that $\ubsr$ is a root of the function $g_X$ defined in \cref{eq:def-g}. \begin{pproposition} Suppose the loss function $l$ is non-constant and increasing.
-Let $X \in \xl$.
-Suppose either of the following holds. \begin{enumerate}[(A)] \item $l$ is continuous. \item $l$ is continuous a.e., and the CDF of $X$ is continuous. \end{enumerate} Then $g_X$ is continuous and decreasing.
-In addition, if there exists $t^{\mathrm{u}}_{X}, t^{\mathrm{l}}_{X} \in \Rel$ such that $g_X(t^{\mathrm{u}}_X)\leq 0 < g_X(t^{\mathrm{l}}_X)$, then $\ubsr$ is finite and a root of $g_X(\cdot)$. \end{pproposition} \begin{proof} See \Cref{proof:proposition-ubsr-as-a-root} for the proof. \end{proof} Having established that $\ubsr$ is a root of $g_X$, we now present a proposition which, under slightly stronger assumptions, guarantees that $\ubsr$ is the unique root of $g_X$. \begin{pproposition} Suppose $X \in \xl$.
-Suppose either of the following holds. \begin{enumerate}[(A')] \item $l$ is continuous and strictly increasing. \item $l$ is continuous a.e., non-constant, and increasing, and the CDF of $X$ is continuous and strictly-increasing. \end{enumerate} Then $g_X$ is continuous and strictly decreasing.
-In addition, if there exists $t^{\mathrm{u}}_{X}, t^{\mathrm{l}}_{X} \in \Rel$ such that $g_X(t^{\mathrm{u}}_X)\leq 0 < g_X(t^{\mathrm{l}}_X)$, then $\ubsr$ is finite and coincides with the unique root of $g_X(\cdot)$. \end{pproposition} \begin{proof} See \Cref{proof:proposition-ubsr-unique-root} for the proof. \end{proof} Compared to \Cref{proposition:ubsr-unique-root}, \Cref{proposition:ubsr-as-a-root} contains weaker assumptions on loss function $l$ and random variable $X$, and these assumptions suffice for showing that UBSR is a convex risk measure. \Cref{proposition:ubsr-as-a-root} also suffices for our analysis of the OCE risk measure, as we shall see in subsequent sections. \Cref{proposition:ubsr-unique-root} on the other hand, is useful in the estimation of UBSR measure.
-In particular, we present theoretical results for the case when the loss function satisfies \Cref{l-strictly-increasing}, and our experiments on risk estimation cover loss functions which satisfy \Cref{F-strictly-increasing}. \begin{remark} Proposition 4.104 of \citet{FollmerSchied2004} shows that UBSR is the unique root for the case when the underlying random variables are bounded, and the loss function $l$ is convex and strictly increasing.
-In \Cref{proposition:ubsr-unique-root}, we generalize this result to unbounded random variables and, unlike \citet{FollmerSchied2004}, our proof does not require the convexity assumption. \Cref{proposition:ubsr-as-a-root} on the other hand gives a weaker assertion, but under weaker assumptions, and therefore applies to a much broader class of loss functions.
-To the best of our knowledge, assertions similar to those made in \Cref{proposition:ubsr-as-a-root} are unavailable in the existing literature. \end{remark}
+From \Cref{proposition:ubsr-as-a-root} we know that $\ubsr$ is a root of $g_X$.
+Since we have established that $g_X$ is continuous and strictly decreasing, it must have exactly one root, and therefore $\ubsr$ is the unique root of $g_X$.
+This concludes the proof. \end{myproof} \begin{remark} Compared to \Cref{proposition:ubsr-unique-root}, \Cref{proposition:ubsr-as-a-root} contains weaker assumptions on the loss function $l$ and the random variable $X$, and these assumptions suffice for showing that UBSR is a convex risk measure. \Cref{proposition:ubsr-unique-root} on the other hand, is useful in the estimation of UBSR measure.
+To the best of our knowledge, assertions similar to those made in \Cref{proposition:ubsr-as-a-root} are unavailable in the existing literature. \end{remark} \begin{remark} Proposition 4.104 of \cite{FollmerSchied2004} shows that UBSR is the unique root for the case when the underlying random variables are bounded, and the loss function $l$ is convex and strictly increasing.
+In \Cref{proposition:ubsr-unique-root}, we generalize this result to unbounded random variables and, unlike \cite{FollmerSchied2004}, our proof does not require a convexity assumption on $l$. \end{remark}